 Got that covered too.
 The puppy goes to the airport with puppy food and water is supplied by the airline.
-Usually I put puppy bones/biscuits in with the puppy in the crate.
+Usually, I put puppy bones/biscuits in with the puppy in the crate.
 The airlines tell us that we need to have absorbent material in the bottom of the crate in case of accidents.
 I use shredded newspaper.
 By putting this in the crate and putting bones/biscuits in the bottom of the crate it also is like a toy or a game of hide and seek.
-The crate is an airline approved crate which is able for the puppy to be shipped in.
+The crate is an airline approved crate that is able for the puppy to be shipped in.
 The puppy needs enough room to stand and sit in the crate.
 And no, we can’t ship puppies in boxes!

 Can I send you a crate that I already have?